Politics Added 73d ago 6 outlets

-European Court of Justice rules Hungary's 2021 anti-LGBTQ+ law violates EU treaty values
+European Court of Justice rules Hungary's anti-LGBTQ law violates EU fundamental values

 Divergence score